crydotsnake/main/README.md

 # main

-Create touchpad.sh file and write these and put it on /usr/bin

-#!/bin/bash

-rmmod i2c_hid
-modprobe i2c_hid

-Than do chmod +x touchpad.sh on terminal
+ Put touchpad.sh file to /usr/bin than do chmod +x touchpad.sh on terminal

 Now, we need to create service file for execute bash file when boot the pc.

-Create file to /etc/systemd/system named touchpad.service and write these:
+Put touchpad.service file to /etc/systemd/system
-[Unit]
-Description=Enable touchpad
-Before=graphical.target

-[Service]
-Type=oneshot
-ExecStart=/usr/bin/enable_touchpad
-User=root

-[Install]
-WantedBy=multi-user.target

 Now we need to enable and start the service so enter these commands to terminal: sudo systemctl daemon-reload